Jxstxs/noicetask/docs/IDEAS.md

 ## Categories

-It has a Title, maybe a Description (what it is for) and maybe a default Priority
+It has a Title, maybe a Description (what it is for) and maybe a default Priority.
+Are Comma separated ("1,2,3,4,5,6,7")

 ## Priority

 It goes from one to three, or from Low to Mid to High

+## Expire Date

+Format: "YYYY/MM/DD/HH/MM", where the last MM is for minute and is optional and gets set to 0

 ## Functions

 - [ ]  add Todos: Adds an Todo with the given Options to the Database
     * -t/--title: the Title for the Todo (needed) => takes one String (maybe 90 Chars)
-    * -d/--descripton: the Description body of the Todo (optional) => takes a String (no limitation)
+    * -d/--description: the Description body of the Todo (optional) => takes a String (no limitation)
     * -pa/--path: the Path or File a todo is "linked" to (optional) => takes a String (gets checked)
     * -ex/--expire: the Date to when it needs to be done (optional) => takes a string (get converted to a timestamp)
     * -ca/--category: the Categories the Todo belongs to (optional) => takes one String (gets checked, if not found create it??)